-Contact local ACS members, chemistry faculty, Earth Day affiliates, schools, community organizations, and businesses who share your interest in Earth Day, environmentalism, and chemistry.
-See what resources they have available for your virtual teach-in event.
+Contact local ACS members, chemistry faculty, schools, community organizations, and businesses who share your interest in Earth Day, environmentalism, and chemistry.
+See what resources they have available for your teach-in event.
 Distribute the customizable CCEW Fact Sheet (docx) to potential committee members, speakers, moderators, and partnering organizations.

 2. Pre-event logistics

 Think about the needs of your intended audience and event.
-The most important decision you will make is deciding which platform you will use to broadcast your event.
-Some platforms require registration, others do not.
+The most important decision you will make is deciding which venue or platform you will use for your event.
+Choose a venue that can accommodate the size of your intended audience.
+If organizing a virtual teach-in, be aware that some online platforms require registration, others do not.
 Some platforms allow your broadcast to be recorded, others do not.
-Make sure to choose a platform that can accommodate the size of your intended audience.
 Seek out volunteers who are savvy in technology to help make informed decisions about virtual platforms.
 Some ideas include Zoom, WebEx GoToWebinar, YouTube Live, Facebook Live, and Instagram Stories Live.

 3. Recruit program speakers

 Professors, industry members, lab technicians, elected officials, advocates, local community leaders, and chemistry students make great teach-in speakers.
 Make sure your community is well represented in your speaker choices.

 4. Select a moderator

 Your moderator should keep the program on track, help foster discussion between speakers and audience, and help keep your audience engaged.

 5. Create an agenda